Reporting Stolen SNAP Benefits

 • Charges at out-of-state or unfamiliar locations.

 Yes.
 Reporting stolen benefits allows MDHS to identify fraud and investigate illegal activity.
-Please report the theft utilizing the Lost Benefit Attestation form to allow MDHS to prevent any further instances of stolen benefits.
+Please report the theft utilizing the Fraud Tip Form to allow MDHS to prevent any further instances of stolen benefits.
 Call 1-866-512-5087 to request a new EBT card and change your PIN number.

-No. Federal funds are NOT available to replace benefits stolen after December 20, 2024.
+No. Federal funds are NOT available to replace benefits.

 We still encourage you to take the following actions: